mongodb/docs/source/migrate-to-pymongo4.rst

 Database.error, Database.last_status, Database.previous_error, and Database.reset_error_history are removed
 ...........................................................................................................

-Removed :meth:`pymongo.database.Database.error`,
+Removed :py:meth:`pymongo.database.Database.error`,
-:meth:`pymongo.database.Database.last_status`,
+:py:meth:`pymongo.database.Database.last_status`,
-:meth:`pymongo.database.Database.previous_error`, and
+:py:meth:`pymongo.database.Database.previous_error`, and
-:meth:`pymongo.database.Database.reset_error_history`.
+:py:meth:`pymongo.database.Database.reset_error_history`.
 These methods are obsolete: all MongoDB write operations use an acknowledged write concern and report their errors by default.
 These methods were deprecated in PyMongo 2.8.